kubernetes/website/docs/tasks/administer-cluster/cpu-constraint-namespace.md

 As a cluster administrator, you might want to impose restrictions on the CPU resources that Pods can use.
 For example:

-* Each Node in a cluster has 2 cpu.
-You do not want to accept any Pod that requests more than 2 cpu, because no Node in the cluster can support the request.
+* Each Node in a cluster has 2 CPU.
+You do not want to accept any Pod that requests more than 2 CPU, because no Node in the cluster can support the request.

 * A cluster is shared by your production and development departments.
-You want to allow production workloads to consume up to 3 cpu, but you want development workloads to be limited to 1 cpu.
+You want to allow production workloads to consume up to 3 CPU, but you want development workloads to be limited to 1 CPU.
 You create separate namespaces for production and development, and you apply CPU constraints to each namespace.

 ## Clean up